clietar/Data-Journalism/README.md

 <b> Welcome,</b>

-This repo has been created to share all code files used for my data science projects.
+This repo has been created to share all code files used for journalism project using Open Data.